tankist/serverless-plugin-lambda-insights/README.md

   - serverless-plugin-lambda-insights

 functions:
-  mainFunction: # inherits tracing settings from "provider"
+  mainFunction: #inherits tracing settings from "provider"
     lambdaInsights: true #turns on Lambda Insights for this function
     handler: src/app/index.handler
+  secondFunction: #inherits tracing settings from "provider"
+    lambdaInsights: false #turns off Lambda Insights for this function, will overrule custom settings
+    handler: src/app/index.handler

 custom:
+  lambdaInsights:
-  lambdaInsights: true # turn on Lambda Insights for all of your function
+    defaultLambdaInsights: true #turn on Lambda Insights for all your function, if
+    lambdaInsightsVersion: 14 #specify the Layer Version
 ```
 ### Functionality